mmistakes/minimal-mistakes/_posts/2017-03-25-encrypted-folder-backup-from-synology-to-google-drive.md

  - encryption
  - backup
 ---
+**UPDATE:** Google Drive doesn't automatically empty trash.
+So if you use this method and files get moved to trash because you deleted them from your NAS or created a new version then your Google Drive storage will explode and it's all in the trash.
+See the section on [cleanup](#how-to-do-a-bulk-empty-of-google-drive-trash) for the solution.
+{: .notice--success}

 Synology Cloud Sync is very useful and particularly powerful when paired with Hyper Backup.
 However, there are some more complex scenarios that aren't supported if you're interested in encrypted backups to your favorite cloud provider.
 For instance:
 1. Selecting a root folder on the synology that is encrypted
 2. Backing up a mix of encrypted folders and non-encrypted folders